Home

 • IN-PROGRESS (Commenced March 2025)

-Documenting The Build of the Troopy
+Documenting the build of the Troopy

-Ths LandCruiser Troopy build commenced in March 2025 and is being captured in the following series of videos.
+The LandCruiser Troopy build commenced in March 2025 and is being captured in the following series of videos.
 It is an exciting time to be building a 4WD because there are so many new innovations in the 4WD industry - everything from storage, power, water, fuel, communications and camping solutions.

 Whilst there is nothing wrong with the typical 12V battery and a solar blanket, I think we can do better - alot better!
 This build will utilise many of the latest innovations whilst still keeping things straightforward and rock solid in terms of reliability.
 I will utilise everything I have learnt from building my previous 4WD and knowledge gained over the last 10 years of being active in the 4WD industry.

 This build will most likely take a few years to complete, but as they say, good things take time!
-I can't wait to bring these ideas to life.
-Stay tuned!

 Bring On Adventure!
 New Vehicle Revealed & Why I Chose It